 Proekspert is looking for a recruiter with the right instinct for talent

 Known for its bossless culture, Proekspert is now looking for a new recruiter.
-We talked to Proekspert’s Chief Culture and HR Officer Tiina Seeman and Technical Recruiter Roberto Orru.
+We talked to Proekspert’s Chief Culture and HR Officer Tiina Sakkos and Technical Recruiter Roberto Orru.

-Proekspert’s primary services – the development of digital products and services, business data analytics, automation – have developed based on market challenges and customer needs.
+Proekspert’s primary services – the development of digital products and services, business data analytics, automation – have developed based on market challenges and client needs.

 Proekspert helps companies discover and develop digital business solutions.
-Could you tell us a recent customer story to give readers a better idea of what you do?
+Could you tell us a recent client story to give readers a better idea of what you do?

 There are megatrends in the world that guide and influence people’s lives and business successes.
 The digital revolution is fundamentally changing the practices and principles of how we live our lives.
 Our habits and expectations regarding companies’ services and products are changing.